gl-inet/docs4.x/docs/tutorials/openvpn_client.md

     Login in [Dashboard](https://users.bolehvpn.net/){target="_blank"}, download your configuration files and select the [Linux_iOS inline](https://users.bolehvpn.net/download/inline/6){target="_blank"} format.
 Extract the zip files after completing the download.

+    Tips: if the zip file is too big to upload, you can delete some .ovpn in .zip file or upload single .ovpn file.

     [Refer link](https://www.bolehvpn.net/clients-installations/#1487691248224-0c435dba-d612){target="_blank"}

 <div id="cactusvpn"></div>